 The Cook Islands were named in honor of the great British maritime explorer – Captain James Cook – who sailed through and mapped the South Pacific on several voyages.
 The irony is that the Cook Islands are among the few which Captain Cook never actually set foot on.
 He only sailed through the area in the late 18th century without anchoring anywhere to check out the local scene.
 In fact, Cook actually named the island group the “Hervey Islands”.
-It was only in the 1820’s that the group of islands got their present name when a Russian cartographer (and an obvious “groupie” of the great explorer) decided to honor Captain Cook by literally putting his name of the world map.
+It was only in the 1820s that the group of islands got their present name when a Russian cartographer (and an obvious “groupie” of the great explorer) decided to honor Captain Cook by literally putting his name on the world map.

 It’s Smaller Than…

 If you’re trying to locate the Cook Islands right now on a world map and having some difficulties, you’re not alone.
-The 15 islands that make up the Cook Islands have a combined land mass of just 92 square miles (or 237 km2) – less than one fifth the size of Los Angeles!
+The 15 islands that make up the Cook Islands have a combined landmass of just 92 square miles (or 237 km2) – less than one-fifth the size of Los Angeles!
 But here’s a twist.
 Those 15 tiny islands are sprinkled across a vast area of the South Pacific Ocean to the tune of 690,000 square miles (1.8 million km2) – roughly the size of Libya!

 Nobody Really Knows What’s Happening “Up North”

 “The Cook’s” 15 islands are split into southern and northern clusters, with a total population of just under 18,000 lucky residents.
 The thing is, that over 70% of the already tiny population lives on the main island of Rarotonga in the southern cluster and only about 1,000 in the entire northern group, which consists of just six coral atolls.
-Getting to the northern islands is mighty tough, with locals living in near complete isolation from the “outside world”.
+Getting to the northern islands is mighty tough, with locals living in near-complete isolation from the “outside world”.
 A cargo ship makes the 1,300km journey from Rarotonga once a month to resupply the islands (pending no mechanical failures), while six-hour flights from the capital are rare and set travelers back well over $1,500!
 For islanders living on the main island, catching a glimpse of the northern group is a fantasy, and for the folks living up north, visiting Rarotonga is comparable with a first-time visit to New York City!

 It’s Sort of an Independent Nation